Seven Mistakes that Stunt Organic Growth

 #2.
 Relying on sales reps to capture customer needs.

 A salesperson is unlikely to uncover a full set of market needs if he is a) rewarded for near-term selling, b) unable to reach true decision-makers, or c) not calling on most of the customers in your target market segment.
+Alone, this isn’t a recipe for long term, organic growth success.
 But put a good salesperson on a team with marketing and technical colleagues, train all in advanced B2B interviewing methods, and you’ll run circles around your competitors.
 Be wary of VOC (voice-of-the-customer) consultants who want to exclude your sales force from interviews because “they can sell but not listen.”
 In the long run, your company will fall behind competitors with engaged and enlightened sales people.

 #3.
 Counting on just a few VOC experts.